 Categorical variables may be further described as ordinal or nominal:

-Ordinal variablestake onvalues that can be logically ordered or ranked.
-The categories associated with ordinal variables can be ranked higher or lower than another, but do not necessarily establish a numeric difference between the each category.
+An ordinal variableis a categorical variable.
+Observations can take a value that can be logically ordered or ranked.
+The categories associated with ordinal variables can be ranked higher or lower than another, but do not necessarily establish a numeric difference between each category.
 Examples of ordinal categorical variables include academic grades (i.e. A, B, C), clothing size (i.e. small, medium, large, extra large) and attitudes (i.e. strongly agree, agree, disagree, strongly disagree).

 The data collected for a categorical variable are qualitative data.